 How to increase your Ram if 16GB is not enough

-If you’re finding that 16GB of RAM just isn’t enough, there are a few things you can do to increase your RAM.
+If you’re finding that 16GB of RAM just isn’t enough, you can do a few things to increase your RAM.
 One option is to install more physical RAM.
 This can be done by opening up your computer and adding more RAM modules to your system.
-If you’re not comfortable doing this yourself, you can take your computer to a qualified technician.
+If you’re uncomfortable doing this yourself, you can take your computer to a qualified technician.

 Another option is to use a RAM cache.
-This is a type of software that stores frequently used data in your RAM, which can help to speed up your computer and improve its overall performance.
+This type of software stores frequently used data in your RAM, which can help speed up your computer and improve its overall performance.

 Finally, you can try using a virtual machine.
 This allows you to create a virtual environment on your computer, which can help to free up valuable RAM resources.
 By following these tips, you can ensure that you have the amount of RAM you need for optimal performance.